likun529/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Design a interact program that analyze the bikeshare data in 3 cities in USA
+Design a interact program that analyze the bikeshare data in 3 cities in USA with Python code

 ### Files used
 Include the files used